subhadip2111/DreamLift/README.md

 - **Student-Friendly UI/UX**: Modern and intuitive interface designed for a great user experience.

 ### MVP 2
-- **Teacher Finder**: Find the best teachers around the student's location based on desired exams.
+- **Teacher Finder**: Students can find the best teachers around their location based on the desired exam.
-- **Teacher Learning System**: A platform for upcoming young teachers to learn exam patterns and syllabi.
+- **Learning System for Teachers**: A system for upcoming young teachers to learn the exam pattern and syllabus, fostering the profession of good teachers.
+- **Alternative Paths Awareness**: Making students aware of alternative ways to achieve their goals, such as joining top colleges like IITs and NITs even if they fail initially.
-- **Resilient Mindset Development**: Emphasize multiple pathways to success and continuous upskilling to foster a mindset of resilience and adaptability.
+- **Resilient Mindset Development**: Developing a resilient mindset in students, making them aware of multiple opportunities and upskilling them to think and live like graduates of top-tier institutions (e.g., IITians).
+- **Part-time Income for Graduates**: Encouraging students who are preparing for government jobs to consider part-time teaching to earn money, ensuring financial stability while pursuing long-term goals.

 ## Tech Stack